livingshade/ebpf-doc/docs/rcore.md

 }
 ```

-Note that we don't have a tid in rCore.
-So we just return 0.
+Note that we don't have a `tid` in rCore.
+So just return 0.
 And we don't have a process name.
 So we just return a dummy string.
 Also, we need to implement the `os_current_thread` function.

 ```rust
 pub fn os_current_thread() -> Arc<dyn ThreadLike> {